Review of the National Army Museum London for Little Kids

 PIN FOR LATER

-GETTING THERE: You’ll find this museum in the beautiful area of Chelsea.
+You’ll find The National Army Museum located in the beautiful area of Chelsea.
 The address is National Army Museum, Royal Hospital Road, Chelsea, London, SW3 4HT.

-The closest tube station is Slone Square (just a 10-minute walk), however, this is not an accessible station.
+The closest tube station is Sloane Square (just a 10-minute walk), however, this is not an accessible station.
 If you have a pushchair (stroller), be prepared for escalators and around 50 steps.

 London Victoria Station is the closest accessible option.
 It’s a 20-minute walk and it is a beautiful walk, so I’d recommend doing that!

-ENTRY: The museum is FREE!
-The play space costs £6.50 per child with a £1 booking fee if you buy online.
+The play space costs £6.50 per child, with a £1 booking fee if you buy online.
+It sometimes gets fully booked, especially on weekends, so do book in advance to avoid disappointment.
+I’ve linked the Play Base website here.

-Some of the baby-changing toilets weren’t large enough to fit the pushchair in and one didnt have an adult toilet which was slightly annoying for a mum on her own with two kids!
+Some of the baby-changing toilets weren’t large enough to fit the pushchair in and one didn’t have an adult toilet, which was slightly annoying for a mum on her own with two kids!
+However, overall, this museum is very pushchair/ toddler friendly!

 728*90

 If your kids love planes, trucks and tanks, then they’ll be happy here!
-As you enter, there’s a suspended helicopter hanging in the centre.
+As you enter, there’s a suspended helicopter hanging in the centre which kids will love to see.
 You’ll also get a good view of it from the cafe which is really fun for little kids.

-You can pick up a free activity sheet/ treasure hunt from the cart just past the front desk.
+You can pick up a free activity sheet/ treasure hunt from the cart just past the front desk, these are great for keeping older kide engaged throughout the visit.
+My son started enjoying this type of worksheet at around age 4.

 The museum isn’t massive compared to others such as the history or science museums, you probably need 1-2 hours here (excluding the play space.)

 The museum recommends you start on the lower level and work your way up.
-We found, there isn’t much for kids on the lower level so we just had a quick look there.
+We found that there isn’t much for kids on the lower level, so we just had a quick look there.
 Floors 2 and 3 were best for kids.
-There are some kid-friendly activities including an army tank kids can go inside.
-The tank was quite dark and playing some loud rumbling sounds so my 4-year-old old didnt like it, but I’m sure other kids will love it!
+There are some kid-friendly activities, including an army tank that kids can go inside.

 Of course, the museum focuses on various wars that have taken place throughout history.
 This led to a lot of questions from my eldest, some of which were difficult for me to answer!
 MUM TIP: tell them to ask Daddy when they get home!